Walter Dragonetti (far left) won silver in the 60-69 men's epee event. Photo Credit: Trifiletti / Bizzi.

 The men’s saber and women’s foil team events took place on Friday with the U.S. taking fifth and sixth, respectively.

-Led by the bronze medalist in the 50-59 men’s saber event, Misha Mironovas (Columbus, Ohio), Team USA also consisted of Dmitri Kopylov (Roseland, N.J.), Joshua Runyan (San Diego, Calif.), Joseph Streb (Columbus, Ohio), Larry Pinkus (Kensington, Md.) and Philip Sbarbaro (Vienna, Va.)
+Led by the bronze medalists in the 50-59 and 60-69 men’s saber events, Misha Mironovas (Columbus, Ohio) and Joshua Runyan (San Diego, Calif.), Team USA also consisted of Dmitri Kopylov (Roseland, N.J.), Joseph Streb (Columbus, Ohio), Larry Pinkus (Kensington, Md.) and Philip Sbarbaro (Vienna, Va.)

 The silver medalists last year, the U.S. missed a chance on the podium with a 30-20 loss to France.

 In the women’s team foil event, Team USA included 2018 bronze medalist Joanne Stevens (New York, N.Y.) and Linda Nowell (El Sobrante, Calif.) from the +70 category, Jennette Starks-Faulkner (Middletown, Conn.) and Anne-Marie Walters (Parkland, Fla.) as the 60-69 fencers, and Jane Carter (Bedford, Mass.) and Lynn Botelho (Indiana, Pa.) from the 50-59 event.
 Carter and Starks-Faulkner were on last year’s gold medal winning team.

 The U.S. earned the No. 3 seed out of pools, but facing Russia in the quarter-finals, narrowly lost 15-13.